Confidence and discoveries with e-values: Simulation studies

-In practice, a discovery \e-matrix, such as that shown in the left panel of Figure~\ref{fig:big}, can be used in different ways, for example: \begin{itemize} \item The researcher may have budget for a limited number of follow-up studies of the hypotheses.
-For example, if in the situation of Figure~\ref{fig:big} her budget is 50 hypotheses, she just concentrates on row 50 (studying the 50 hypotheses $H_k$ with the largest \e-values).
-For the first $11$ entries in this row the \e-value exceeds $100$, and so she has decisive evidence that there are at least $11$ true discoveries among those 50 hypotheses.
-Similarly, \begin{itemize} \item she has very strong evidence that there are at least $27$ true discoveries, \item she has strong evidence that there are at least $40$ true discoveries, \item she has substantial evidence that there are at least $46$ true discoveries. \end{itemize} In terms of confidence regions, we can say, e.g., that our method gives the substantial \e-confidence region $\{46,47,\dots\}$, so that 46 may be called the substantial lower \e-confidence bound on the number of true discoveries among the 50 hypotheses. \item The researcher might have some idea of what proportion of false discoveries she is willing to tolerate (in the spirit of choosing the false discovery rate \emph{a priori} \citep{Benjamini/Hochberg:1995}).
-For example, if she is willing to tolerate $10\%$ of false discoveries and willing to use Jeffreys's standard (\e-value greater than 10) of strong evidence, she should concentrate on row 31 (i.e., study the 31 hypotheses with the largest \e-values), which is the lowest row with at most $10\%$ of entries below $10$. \item Alternatively, the researcher might have some idea of how many false discoveries she is willing to tolerate (in the spirit of $k$-FWER \citep{Romano/Wolf:2007}).
-If she is willing to tolerate at most $10$ false discoveries and still willing to use Jeffreys's standard of strong evidence, she should concentrate on row 51, which is the lowest row with at most $10$ entries (in fact, exactly $10$ entries) below $10$. \end{itemize} Of course, the researcher may know her hypotheses and relations between them very well, and after looking at the discovery \e-matrix she may come up with her own rejection set $R$, as discussed in Section~\ref{sec:control}.
+In practice, a discovery \e-matrix, such as that shown in the upper left panel of Figure~\ref{fig:big}, can be used in different ways, for example: \begin{itemize} \item The researcher may have budget for a limited number of follow-up studies of the hypotheses.
+For example, if in the situation of that panel her budget is 50 hypotheses, she just concentrates on row 50 (studying the 50 hypotheses $H_k$ with the largest \e-values).
+For the first 11 entries (namely, those with indices 0 to 10 inclusive) in this row the \e-value exceeds $100$, and so she has decisive evidence that there are at least $11$ true discoveries among those 50 hypotheses.
+Similarly, \begin{itemize} \item she has very strong evidence that there are at least $27$ true discoveries, \item she has strong evidence that there are at least $40$ true discoveries, \item she has substantial evidence that there are at least $46$ true discoveries. \end{itemize} For the relevant \e-values, see the bold entries in the row $r=50$ of Table~\ref{tab:D}.
+In terms of confidence regions, we can say, e.g., that our method gives the substantial \e-confidence region $\{46,47,\dots\}$, so that 46 may be called the substantial lower \e-confidence bound on the number of true discoveries among the 50 hypotheses. \item The researcher might have some idea of what proportion of false discoveries she is willing to tolerate (in the spirit of choosing the false discovery rate \emph{a priori} \citep{Benjamini/Hochberg:1995}).
+For example, if she is willing to tolerate $10\%$ of false discoveries and willing to use Jeffreys's standard (\e-value greater than 10) of strong evidence, she should concentrate on row 31 (i.e., study the 31 hypotheses with the largest \e-values), which is the lowest row with at most $10\%$ of entries below $10$.
+See the bold entries in the rows $r\in\{31,32\}$ of Table~\ref{tab:D} (we have strong evidence that there are at most $3/31\approx9.7\%$ of false discoveries in row 31 and at most $4/32=12.5\%$ of false discoveries in row 32). \item Alternatively, the researcher might have some idea of how many false discoveries she is willing to tolerate (in the spirit of $k$-FWER \citep{Romano/Wolf:2007}).
+If she is willing to tolerate at most $10$ false discoveries and still willing to use Jeffreys's standard of strong evidence, she should concentrate on row 51, which is the lowest row with at most $10$ entries (in fact, exactly $10$ entries) below $10$.
+See the bold entries in the rows $r\in\{51,52\}$ of Table~\ref{tab:D} (we have strong evidence that there are at most $10$ false discoveries in row 51 and at most $11$ false discoveries in row 52). \end{itemize} Of course, the researcher may know her hypotheses and relations between them very well, and after looking at the discovery \e-matrix she may come up with her own rejection set $R$, as discussed in Section~\ref{sec:control}.
 In this case she should also use Algorithm~\ref{alg:R}.